fhi-beta/mobaGenetics-qc/methylation/README.md

 to read up on [snakemake](https://snakemake.readthedocs.io/en/stable/) (for now).

-Do not create the final results (rule third\_part) before bad samples have been removed, see the section below that describes how to create setname\_manual\_remove\_samples\_bad\_density.txt files.
+Do not create the final results (`rule third_part`) before bad samples have been removed, see the section below that describes how to create `setname_manual_remove_samples_bad_density.txt` files.

 You will need to edit the script runOneorMore.sh to set some crucial
 variables:

-- output\_path Where you want the results
+- `output_path` Where you want the results
-- data\_path Where idat-files are found.
+- `data_path` Where idat-files are found.
 For MoMics users this will be .../Methylation/Datasets
-- global\_config Where to find the globalConfig.yaml described in a separate section.
+- `global_config` Where to find the globalConfig.yaml described in a separate section.
 It sets common parameters for all datasets you will run.
-For MoMics users this is set right as long as you have set data\_path correctly (see above).
+For MoMics users this is set right as long as you have set `data_path` correctly (see above).
-- rule What part of the pipeline you want to run This should in most cases be third_part.
+- rule What part of the pipeline you want to run.
+This should in most cases be `rule third_part`.
 The exception is the first time you run the pipeline as you need to generate lists over bad samples - for MoMics users these are already found and placed under the sets QC/input sub-directory.